-Have a question about your acceptance as an M1?
-Contact Jill Thompson at JThompson@neomed.edu.
+Have a question about your M.D. acceptance?
+Contact Jill Thompson at firstname.lastname@example.org.

 Watch for notice that your NEOMED email and student account has been set up for you through Office 365.
 First, navigate to http://portal.office.com and then enter the email address login and password provided to you in your official NEOMED welcome letter.
 Your welcome notice takes about 48 hours to generate after we receive your signed acceptance form.

-We want your visit to be welcoming, informative and enjoyable.
+We want your visit to be welcoming, informative, and enjoyable.
 Please help us do that by reserving your visit.
-We are not able to accommodate walk-in visits.
+Our team is often unable to accommodate walk-in visits.

 Ohio Department of Health Covid-19 Information